 Cardinal Hume Centre provides free and accredited advice on basic as well as complex immigration matters.

 If you are having trouble viewing the documents on this page, try downloading the latest version of Adobe Reader.
-Based in South Westminster, the Cardinal Hume Centre offers a wide range of services to homeless people and the local Westminster community, enabling them to gain the skills to break out of poverty and homelessness.
-Manager of Learning and […]
+The Cardinal Hume Centre enables people to gain the skills they need to overcome poverty and homelessness.
+We work with homeless young people, badly housed families and others in need.
+We are excited to be expanding our welfare rights […]

 Business Plan The Centre’s Business Plan details our ambitious plans for the future.
 Business Plan 2014-17 Annual Report and Accounts Our Annual Report and Accounts provide a detailed record of our performance against our aims and objectives.
 They also contain a full set of audited accounts.
 Annual Report and Accounts 2015/2016 Annual Report and Accounts 2014/2015 Annual Report and Accounts 2013/2014 […]